fish-shell/fish-shell/doc_src/cmds/read.rst

     echo $a # outputs 'afoo bar' (without the quotes) echo $b # outputs '(command echo wurst)* {a,b}' (without the quotes) echo $c # nothing

+For an example on interactive use, see :ref:`Querying for user input <user-input>`.